yagelhayun/logger/README.md

 attachLogContext(main);
 ```

 **Important:** Only use this feature when necessary!
 The primary use case is for services that don't receive HTTP requests (e.g., cron jobs, background workers).
-If you're using `applyExpressLogger` or `applyFastifyLogger`, you don't need this—they already set up the context automatically.
+If you're using `applyExpressLogger`, `applyFastifyLogger`, `applyExpressNestLogger`, or `applyFastifyNestLogger`, you don't need this—they already set up the context automatically.

 ### Adding Metadata Dynamically

-After establishing a log context (via `attachLogContext`, `applyExpressLogger`, or `applyFastifyLogger`), you can add metadata dynamically using `setLogMetadata`:
+After establishing a log context (via `attachLogContext`, `applyExpressLogger`, `applyFastifyLogger`, `applyExpressNestLogger`, or `applyFastifyNestLogger`), you can add metadata dynamically using `setLogMetadata`:

 ```js
 import { v4 } from 'uuid';